Employment Opportunities at WNSW PHN

 • Free Employment Assistance Program

-Applying for this role
+Applying for the role

-Applications should be submitted via email by 11.59pm 29 October 2024 to: hr@wnswphn.org.au
+Applications should be submitted via email by 11.59pm 25 February 2025 to: hr@wnswphn.org.au

 WNSW PHN is an Equal Employment Opportunity employer.
 Aboriginal and Torres Strait Islander people are encouraged to apply.

-Download information package
+Download information pack

 Location: Dubbo, Orange, Bathurst or Broken Hill

-Full time maximum term contract to 30 June 2026 (with possibility of further extension).
+Full time maximum term contract to 30 June 2026 (with possibility of further extension)

 Western NSW Primary Health Network (WNSW PHN) is currently seeking a motivated individual who has a passion for primary healthcare and community wellbeing.